ic1149/quicktraintimes/readme.md

 ### Linux
 Run the install script `install.sh` if you have a desktop environment, this installs the program for all users, with a desktop file.

 Alternatively, downoad quicktraintimes.tar.xz in release.
 Then, extract the file.
 After that, cd into it and run `sudo make install`.

 The command `quicktraintimes` runs the app.
+You may want to set `alias qtt="quicktraintimes"` for convenience.

 ### Android
 - download the apk file in release